Powered by ProofFactor - Social Proof Notifications

 If you’re working on an essay or need to revise a subject that involves a lot of writing, practice creating model answers using your notes.
 This helps you get used to writing under exam conditions and improves your confidence.
 You can even compare your answers with mark schemes to see how close you are to what the exam board expects.
 If your revision involves essay subjects, you might find it useful to read about How to Revise and Edit an Essay to make sure your written work is clear, concise, and ready for submission.

 Some people find it easier to record their notes out loud and listen back later, almost like a podcast.
 If you like to listen, this can be a great way to revise while you’re doing other things, like walking or tidying your room.
+You can find more tips on our essay writing blog to help you with other academic tasks.

 Dealing with Stress and Keeping Your Energy Levels High